mawais54013/Psychic-Game/README.md

         console.log(computerGuess);
 }
 ```
+This code shows how each user guess is checked.
+If the user guess is a letter in the word picked using indexOf then it is added to the letter.
+If it is not the right letter then the user is asked to pick another letter and their guesses are subtracted by one.
+After, then the computer picks another letter.
 # Learned Materials
 I learned to use Javascript to set up the game rules along with wins/losses.
 Style and background is CSS with HTML.